badabing2005/PixelFlasher/README.md

 - Transfers stock boot.img to the phone
 - Launches Magisk
 - Waits for the user to complete the patch on the phone
-  - TODO: automate the previous step to magisk patch programatically
+  - TODO: automate the previous step to magisk patch programmatically
 - Transfers patched boot.img to the PC
 - Replaces stock boot.img with patched boot.img
 - Repackages the image zip with patched boot.img